lesderid/gdb-msvc/README.md

 gdb-msvc is a series of patches for GDB (and its dependencies) for easier debugging of Microsoft Visual C++ (MSVC) binaries.

-## Main features
+## Features

-The main features in this patchset are:
+The main features of this patchset are:

 * MSVC demangling support
 * PDB debug symbol loading